raul23/web-crawler/README.rst

 =======
 ``get_physicists_urls.py``: Get list of URLs to Wikipedia pages of theoretical physicists
 -----------------------------------------------------------------------------------------
+Starting from `Category:Theoretical physicists <https://en.wikipedia.org/w/index.php?title=Category:Theoretical_physicists>`_, get all the absolute URLs of theoretical physicists' Wikipedia pages by processing the list of relative URLs in the section **Pages in category "Theoretical physicists"** and crawling through the next pages until no more *next page* found.

-This script is from `Exercise 1 <#get-list-of-urls-to-wikipedia-pages-of-theoretical-physicists>`_.
-It outputs a list of URLs to Wikipedia pages of theoretical physicsts that is saved as a pickle file.
+This script outputs a list of URLs to Wikipedia pages of theoretical physicsts that is saved as a pickle file.

+`:information_source:`

+  - The Python script can be found at `get_physicists_urls.py <./exercises/get_physicists_urls.py>`_
+  - The Python script saves the list of URLs as a pickle file
+  - For more information about the script's usage, check the `Usage <#usage-for-get-physicists-urls-py>`_ section.

 Dependencies
 ''''''''''''